reddit/baseplate.py/docs/baseplate/lib/events.rst

 ~~~~~~~~~~~

 The ``event_serializer`` parameter to :py:class:`EventQueue` is a callable
 which serializes a given event object.
-The default is the original schemaless
-format.
-This can be overridden by passing in a different serializer.
-Baseplate
-comes with a serializer for the new Thrift schema based V2 event system as
+Baseplate comes with a serializer for
+the Thrift schema based V2 event system:
-well:

-.. autofunction:: serialize_v1_event

 .. autofunction:: serialize_v2_event